philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 TODO

 - [ ] Skip through my collection of research papers, make sure I haven't missed any high-level category of meta-method

+"Toy"

+- when I was a child: plastic toy locomotive and can of sterno
+- As an adult: better but not perfect RE: correlation/causation
+- But the idea that we can create “toys” for experimentation has stuck with me
+- Toy is not a dismissive term.
+Just means: cheap, simplified, but usable.
+Also... you can _play_ with it!
+Meaning, try lots of things in a low-stakes way to observe what happens and, sometimes, *be surprised* by what happens.

 </div></div>